Visiting Hours (film): Critical response

 Reviews from critics were very negative.
 Vincent Canby of The New York Times called the film "an especially clumsy, overwrought example of slash-and-hack melodrama ...
 The laughs here are not intentional."
 Variety wrote that the film, "though artless, is terror-crammed and bloody enough to appeal to the raunchy circuit trade."
 Gene Siskel of the Chicago Tribune gave it half a star out of four and called it "yet another depressing sickie-with-knife-chasing-women picture."
-He found it "shocking and depressing" that Grant and Shatner appeared in it, asking, "Do these people really need a paycheck that badly?"
+He found it "shocking and depressing" that Lee Grant and William Shatner appeared in it, asking, "Do these people really need a paycheck that badly?"

 Many critics commented on the film's portrayal of violence against women: Kevin Thomas of the Los Angeles Times called the film "just another sickening, numbskull movie that hypocritically exploits extreme violence against women while purportedly protesting it."
 The Austin American-Statesman's Patrick Taggart deemed it "mainly a celebration of violence... there's no warmth here, nor any truly sympathetic characters."
 Tom Shales of The Washington Post wrote, "You're not just sorry you came to a movie like this; you feel saddened and troubled that it even exists, that somebody saw a few more quick bucks in such a tired, ritualized and malicious formula."